 - Regularly check in with your employees if they experience complexity and difficulty – Get feedback fast and often.

-Organizations must address the common obstacles to data-driven decision-making to foster a thriving data culture that leads to better decisions, faster results, and less friction.
-Leaders should ensure that their organizations have the resources and personnel dedicated to making data-driven decisions while also providing employees with training and education on interpreting and acting on data insights.
-Additionally, collaboration between departments and teams can be encouraged by developing a shared understanding of how data can support business objectives and identifying “data ambassadors” who understand the power of data-driven decision-making and communicate it internally.
+Organizations must remove the most common barriers to data-driven decision-making to foster a thriving data culture that leads to better decisions, faster results, and less friction.
+Leaders should ensure their organizations have the resources and staff to make data-driven decisions and train their employees on how to interpret and act on insights from data.
+In addition, collaboration between departments and teams can be fostered by developing a shared understanding of how data can support business goals and by identifying “data ambassadors” who understand and communicate internally the importance of data-driven decisions.
+By addressing these issues head on, organizations can create an environment where everyone understands the importance of using data when making decisions.